-Standard Heater Tube, Inc. has completed and submitted equivalence results multiple times to ASTM Subcommittee J on Aviation Fuel.
+Standard Heater Tube, Inc. has also completed and submitted equivalence results multiple times to ASTM Subcommittee J on Aviation Fuel.
 To view one example of a comprehensive Equivalency Study, please click here.
 Users are certainly free to consider this data.
 Aside from tube specifications and tube testing programs, knowledge is available that tube materials for various suppliers are derived from the exact same source.
-Once the mill supplies raw material, there’s no way for suppliers to alter essential tube properties.
-In this way, tube equivalence is actually a built-in feature of current tube supplies.
+Once the mill supplies the specified alloy raw material, there’s no way for suppliers to alter essential and defined tube properties.
+In this way, tube equivalence is actually a built-in (guaranteed) feature of current tube supplies.

 ASTM further, by policy, provides for product listing information to be incorporated into ASTM methods once new equipment has been "made available and shown to be equivalent."
 Unfortunately, ASTM hasn't provided a meaningful or technical definition for equivalence.
 In the face of the resulting confusion and the noted unfair resistance to free trade, we have adopted and produced the required “showing of equivalence” in a format that is simple, straightforward, and employs scientific logic.
 It follows common sense principles, too.
 To view this valid “showing of equivalence,” please click here.

 Suppliers of quality heater tubes for D3241 employ varying technology to fix the final finish onto their heater tubes.
 Our methods are patent-protected and published.
 Others employ unpatented, unpublished, unrecognized processes.
 We conducted a Study of these various finishing methods and their effects, and presented the results to ASTM during a recent meeting of Subcommittee J. To view these results, please click here.
 Results, as expected for an inert product, showed equivalence among the various equipment suppliers regardless of the tube finishing method used.